Most Common Career Changes for Nurses

 Education/ License Requirements

-To practice as a physical therapist in the U.S., you need to earn a Doctor of Physical Therapy (DPT) degree.
+To practice as a physical therapist in the U.S., you must earn a Doctor of Physical Therapy (DPT) degree.
 DPT programs take about three years to complete, and you must have a bachelor’s degree for eligibility.

 Job Outlook